What You Will Learn

 Build Your Reputation: Reviews and Mentions

 AI models pay close attention to what other sources say about your business.
-This is essentially the AI version of word-of-mouth.
+It's essentially the AI version of word-of-mouth.

 - Actively collect reviews.
 Ask satisfied customers to leave reviews on Google, Yelp, and any industry-specific review platforms.
 More reviews, and more recent reviews, strengthen your signal.